JoaoCostaIFG/LPOO/docs/README.md

 - **Jumping** - the **Skane** will not be able to jump to attack helicopters or get over small walls after unburying itself.

+## Implementation details

+We developed a dynamic map reader.
+During the initialization of the game, the room design is read from a file.
+This file is located within the resources/ folder.
+In it we can specify the walls, enemies, spawners and the skane's position with the following characters:

+- W - Wall
+- S - Player skane
+- r - Ranged enemy
+- m - Melee enemy
+- c - Civilian
+- R - Ranged spawner
+- M - Melee spawner
+- C - Civilian spawner
+(any other character is ignored)
+An invalid file format will throw an InputMismatchException.
+For example, two Skanes in the same map or lines with different length will lead to failure.
+[Here](src/main/resources/firstmap) is an example of a map file.

 ## Design

 ### Structuring the project